 November 21, 2016

 CDP is a not-for-profit that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.
-Over the past 15 years we have created a system that has resulted in unparalleled engagement on environmental issues worldwide.
+Over the past 15 years, CDP has created a system that has resulted in unparalleled engagement on environmental issues worldwide.

 In June 2016, FMC submitted its first response to the CDP climate change program.
 FMC received an A- on its submission, which is a highly significant achievement for a company reporting to CDP for the first time.
 CDP, formerly known as the Carbon Disclosure Project, is widely recognized as one of the top sustainability reporting organizations for environmental data in the world.
 Companies can disclose their strategies and actions they have taken to reduce the potential risks and to capitalize on the potential opportunities presented by climate change.
 CDP collects this information on behalf of 827 institutional investors who manage over US $100 trillion in assets worldwide.
 They use CDP’s data to make better-informed financial decisions.
 Over 20 percent of FMC’s top 25 institutional investors are CDP signatories and use this information in their investment decisions.